Türkiye sees enough will on both sides to stop US-Iran war: Foreign minister

 Fidan warned that renewed fighting could lead to broader instability and deepen concerns over the global economy and energy security.

-“It is prone to escalation, it is prone to further tragedy and drama, and negative effects for both the world’s economy and regional stability,” he said.
+“It is prone to escalation.
+It is prone to further tragedy and drama and a negative effect for both the world economy and regional stability,” he said.

+“All in all, we think that both sides can actually succeed in reaching a permanent settlement,” he added.

+On Syria and regional diplomacy, Fidan described trilateral contacts involving Türkiye, Syria and Ukraine as “a good meeting between three countries,” saying Ankara’s ties with both Damascus and Kyiv helped facilitate discussions on possible cooperation areas.